-Acceptance Test Driven Development (ATDD) is an agile SDLC approach in which acceptance tests are defined prior to, and sometimes during, the system development process.
+It is very difficult to design and create acceptance test cases on-the-fly for agile’s Acceptance Test Driven Development (ATDD), simultaneous to requirements drafting.
 QualiTest’s ATDD services design acceptance tests to act simultaneously as detailed requirements and test cases, thus producing a definitive set of acceptance criteria in the early development stages.

 Angus Gow, I Want One Of Those